Skin Cancer and Melanoma

 Radiation therapy is usually delivered once a day and the total length of treatment can range from a few treatments to 6 weeks of treatment.
 Another type of radiation therapy that is less commonly used to treat skin cancer is brachytherapy.

-Systemic therapy refers to the use of medications (tablets or injections) that include chemotherapy, immunotherapy and/or biological therapy, also known as ‘targeted’ therapy.
-In the setting of skin cancer, systemic therapy is used if the melanoma or non-melanoma skin cancer has spread to distant sites in the body.
+Systemic therapy refers to the use of medications (tablets or injections) that include chemotherapy, immunotherapy and/or biological therapy, the latter also known as ‘targeted’ therapy.
+In the setting of skin cancer, systemic therapy is mainly used if the melanoma or non-melanoma skin cancer has spread to lymph nodes or distant sites in the body.
 The choice of systemic therapy depends on the type of skin cancer and additional information including special tests done on the cancer tissue.

 • Chemotherapy can be used for melanoma and non-melanoma skin cancer if the cancer has spread to distant sites in the body such as the lung, bone and liver (metastatic disease).
 The type of chemotherapy will depend on the type of skin cancer and other factors specific to a patient’s medical history.